 There are additional benefits to these types of exercises, including familiarizing the customer with an efficient method for doing acceptance testing of bug fixes or changes/enhancements.
 The key is the procedures and related data for any given transaction are provided to Radley’s Support to leverage and eliminate any assumptions as to how the process flow or data used should be generated.
 In many cases, our customers export ‘Production’ data to a ‘Test’ environment, so Order Numbers, Part Numbers, Locations, Lot/Serial numbers and so on are consistent.
 This – along with the one-on-one communication and rapport with the customer point-of-contact – is a WIN-WIN for everyone.

 Radley Manufacturing & Warehouse Division, Grand Rapids, Michigan

 Mark’s 10 years with Radley have included software demonstration/training, QA Testing, and Support.
 He received a B.S in Business Administration from Davenport University.
-His experience spans more than 25 years working with data collection solutions for WMS, ERP, MRP and Inventory/Asset Management systems in both Military and Commercial environments.
-Mark’s unique skills help ensure Radley customers receive the highest level service and support.
+His experience spans more than 25 years working with data collection solutions for WMS, ERP, MRP, and Inventory/Asset Management systems in both Military and Commercial environments.
+Mark’s unique skills help ensure Radley customers receive the highest level of service and support.